dmgarland/gatsby-source-webdav/README.md

     }
 ```

 If all goes well you should see `allWebDav` appear in your GraphQL browser.
 You ought to be then run a graphql query for the content.
+This example filters out any nodes missing associated content nodes.

 ```
 export const query = graphql`
   query {
+    allWebdav(
+        sort: { fields: [lastmod], order: DESC }
+        filter: { webDavContent: { id: { ne: null } } }
-    allWebdav {
+      ) {
       nodes {
         id
         filename